-Occidental has frequently analyzed the value of testing in its admission process and has found that standardized testing is a valuable predictor of student success, but testing has always been just one of many factors in our admission process.
+Occidental has found that standardized testing can be a valuable predictor of student success, but testing has always been just one of many factors in our admission process.
 As a residential college we prize students who seek engagement with others and with a community.
 Our classroom setting is discussion-based and collaborative.
 These features of the Occidental experience have never been measured by standardized tests, and we will continue to value students who are intellectually curious, deeply engaged in their communities, and committed to the mission of the College.

 Frequently Asked Questions